All your holiday planning needs in one place, letting you book direct and benefit from official online rates

-The baths at Edipsos, in northern Evia, have been attracting illustrious visitors for millennia.
-Emperors like Hadrian, Marcus Aurelius and Constantine the Great came to this small city to be healed by its waters.
-Aristotle himself tried to unlock the secret of their therapeutic powers.
 More recent celebrities who took long soaks in its restorative pools include the likes of Aristotle Onassis, Maria Callas, Greta Garbo and Omar Sharif… not to mention countless Greek politicians, shipping magnates, industrialists and artists.
 So why not take a dip yourself?
-You certainly don’t have to be a VIP to enjoy the springs’ timeless benefits.
+You certainly don’t have to be a VIP to enjoy Edipsos springs’ timeless benefits.

-This is the place where you’ll shed your daily preoccupations and say goodbye to stress.
-You’ll feel rejuvenated, your mental clarity will be restored and you’ll leave with a spring in your step and a sparkle in your eye.
-This holistic spa in Evia contains more than 80 springs of varying temperatures in a location where lush vegetation grows right down to the sea.
-At its several public and private hydrotherapy centres, and in the pools of the town’s hotels, many have found relief from chronic ailments.
+Edipsos is a place where you’ll say goodbye to stress.
+Your mental clarity will be restored in this beautiful part of Evia and you’ll leave with a spring in your step and a sparkle in your eye.
+This holistic spa contains more than 80 springs of varying temperatures in a location where vegetation grows right down to the sea.
+At its several public and private hydrotherapy centres, and in the pools of Edipsos’ hotels, many have found relief from chronic ailments.
 You can choose seawater or mineral water, mud baths, massages or simply bathe in the sea at spots where the springs pour into it.

-You’ll feel pampered the moment you step into this luxurious hotel.
-Not only is it housed in what was the resort’s first hotel, a magnificent listed building from 1896, but it has been ranked among the world’s ten best wellness centres by Conde Nast Traveler.
+You’ll feel pampered the moment you step into the spas of Edipsos’ first spa hotel (at least its first in modern times), the Thermae Sylla Wellness Hotel.
+The magnificent listed building is from 1896 and it has been ranked among the world’s ten best wellness centres by Conde Nast Traveler.

-The therapeutic properties of these waters were a source of inspiration for mythology.
-An ancient Greek myth has it that the goddess Athena asked her brother Hephaestus to create the Aidipsos springs so that her favoured hero Hercules could rest here after each of his tasks.
+The therapeutic properties of the waters of Edipsos were a source of inspiration for mythology.
+An ancient Greek myth has it that the goddess Athena asked her brother Hephaestus to create the Aidipsos Springs so that her favoured hero Hercules could rest here after each of his tasks.
 It is also said that the goddess Hera advised Deucalion and Pyrrha to shower in the warm waters in order to produce plentiful and healthy children.
 Soon after, Pyrrha gave birth to Hellen, the mythological progenitor of the Hellenes.

 A leisurely stroll along the waterfront at Loutra Edipsos will transport you to the turn of the last century.
 Imposing period architecture is all around you.
 (All that’s missing are the long dresses and top hats of yesteryear.)
 And that deep red building, the old Agi Anargyri Hydrotherapy Centre in the heart of town, is a work of Ernst Ziller, Greece’s 19th-century celebrity architect.